Recently updated on November 30th, 2024 at 11:18 am

 If you like the Fake Dating Trope then you have to read Hani and Ishu’s guide to fake dating.
 A ya contemporary with a wlw romance with Muslim and Bengali main characters.
 And Adiba Jaigirdar nails the grumpy/sunshine trope.

 They decide to fake date so that Hani’s friends believe she is bisexual.
-And to help Ishu in her Head girl campaign.
+And to help Ishu in her Head Girl campaign.

 Buy on Amazon | Waterstones